Record of a Tenement Gentleman: Synopsis

 The next day, Kōhei's futon is wet again.
 After two o'clock, O-tane tells Tamekichi that the boy has been missing since before breakfast.
 Tamekichi expresses the opinion that he won’t come back and when O-tane says she's worried he’ll go hungry he tells her that the boy will scavenge from dustbins.
 O-tane spends the rest of the day searching the streets.
 In the evening, Kiku visits again.
 She says that O-tane was always irascible and that when she glares it is enough to frighten any child.
 O-tane admits that she was too angry with the boy and says that he has a good heart.
 Kiku tells her that, in spite of herself, O-tane has grown fond of him.
 O-tane admits this is so.
 Tashiro arrives with Kōhei.
 The boy had run away because he was afraid of the consequences of wetting his bed for the second time and had gone back to Kudan.
 When they are alone, O-tane asks Kōhei if he’ll be her son.
 He says ‘Yes’.

 O-tane and Kiku are sitting on a bench at the zoo watching Kōhei, dressed in new clothes, looking at the giraffe.
 O-tane says she's never felt so good before – ‘it’s what’s called maternal love’.
 They go to a photography studio and O-tane and Kōhei have their portrait taken.

-Back at home, O-tane is talking about plans for Kōhei to go to school when his father (Eitarō Ozawa) turns up.
+Back at home, O-tane is talking about plans for Kōhei to go to school when his father turns up.
 He thanks O-tane for looking after the boy, for whom he has been searching.
 O-tane gives him the clothes and books she has bought for Kōhei and, as father and son leave, says ‘Be sure to come and visit’.
 Tamekichi and Tashiro come from across the street.
 Tamekichi says he's glad the boy has been reunited with his father – it's a happy ending.
 O-tane begins to cry.
 Tamekichi says ‘What’s up?
 You didn’t like him to begin with.’
 O-tane says she's crying for happiness because the boy is back with his father.
 She had thought the father was uncaring, but realizes she was wrong.
 She wishes she’d treated the boy better.
 ‘Children are wonderful.
 He was only here a week, but he really made me think.'
 She asks Tashiro to read her palm to see if it is possible that she might adopt a child.
 He advises her to look for one near the statue of Takamori Saigō at the entrance to Ueno Park.
 The film ends with a montage of boys orphaned and made homeless by the war hanging about near the Saigō statue, aimlessly smoking and playing games.